FLEUR ELISE NOBLE

 Fleur has a background in visual arts, physical theatre and community work.
 She studied on full scholarships at art schools in Adelaide (Adelaide Central School of Art) and New York (New York Studio School).
 In 2008 she was a directing intern with Zen Zen Zo Physical Theatre, after which she went on to perform in a number of dance/physical theatre productions.
 Over the years, Fleur has worked with many arts, theatre and multimedia professionals and has been the recipient of numerous grants and awards for her work.

-Her most renowned work to date is her visual performance ‘2-Dimensional Life of Her’, which has been invited to perform at over 40 venues and festivals around the world, including; The 2012 London Mime festival at The Barbican, the 2013 Under The Radar Festival at The Public Theatre in New York, as well as in LA, Brazil, Iran, South Korea and extensively throughout Europe, Australia and New Zealand.
+Her most renowned work to date is her visual performance ‘2-Dimensional Life of Her’, which was invited to perform at over 40 venues and festivals around the world, including; The 2012 London Mime festival at The Barbican, the 2013 Under The Radar Festival at The Public Theatre in New York, as well as in LA, Brazil, Iran, South Korea and extensively throughout Europe, Australia and New Zealand.
 In 2011 2D Life of Her was selected to represent Australia at the World Congress of Theatre for Young People.
 In 2010 Fleur won the Green Room Award for Video Design, and in 2013 she was awarded a prestigious Bessie (New York Dance and Theatre Award) for most Outstanding Visual Design.
+Since then Fleur also wa

 Fleur also works as a workshop leader and media producer on the Sharing Stories Foundation’s Digital Storytelling Workshops- facilitating drawing, animation, film-making and projection projects with elders and young people in remote indigenous communities.
 Her ongoing relationship with indigenous peoples and their stories has deeply inspired her own practice and in particular, the ROOMAN project.